 Interventionists play a vital role in the successful administration of an intervention.
 An interventionist doesn’t know you or your loved one personally.
 They can therefore keep an objective stance and manage any anger, frustration, or sadness from your loved one during the intervention.
 They can also help keep the primary goal of the intervention at the forefront.1 In addition, an interventionist has received extensive training and is an expert in intervention strategies and working with families who are impacted by drug and alcohol addiction.1

 Now that you have read about the benefits of an interventionist, you may be wondering what to do next.
-If you are considering an intervention for your loved one, you can locate an interventionist by visiting the Association of Intervention Specialists website.
+If you are considering an intervention for your a loved one, you can locate an interventionist by visiting the Association of Intervention Specialists website.

 How Does an Intervention for Alcohol Use Disorder Work?